-YouTube influencers are becoming so important in today’s marketing strategies because the young generation of audiences – your potential customers – trust influencers in guiding lots of their buying choices across a great number of industries.
+YouTube influencers are becoming so important in today’s marketing strategies because the young generation of audiences – your potential customers – trust influencers to guide lots of their buying choices across a great number of industries.

 Think of Sarah Tripp, for example.
 This lifestyle YouTube micro-influencer has a close-knit community of 10k subscribers.
 Sarah focuses on discussing her life experiences and relationships – it forms the core of her intimate and cozy lifestyle blog.

-Sarah’s collaboration with an authenticated luxury consignment website The Real Real gave birth to a series of gift unwrapping videos her audience enjoys so much because the products shown in the videos form part of the influencer’s lifestyle.
+Sarah’s collaboration with an authenticated luxury consignment website, The Real Real, gave birth to a series of gift-wrapping videos her audience enjoys so much because the products shown in the videos form part of the influencer’s lifestyle.

 You can pursue two ways to find your perfect YouTube micro-influencer.

 If you have time at hand, you may do some YouTube research on your own.

 Use the YouTube search tab and simply enter your request there.
 For instance: “beauty product reviews,” “sneakers unboxing video,” – anything you imagine your collaboration might look like.
 Make sure to work out your criteria in advance – use keywords as precisely as possible to find the right creator.

 You can also check previously sponsored content in your niche and go through the “Trending” section every now and then.
 A hashtag-based search is an additional tool if you know which combination to look for.